Milk: Nutrition and health

 Donkey and horse milk have the lowest fat content, while the milk of seals and whales may contain more than 50% fat.

 Cow's milk: variation by breed

 These compositions vary by breed, animal, and point in the lactation period.

 The protein range for these four breeds is 3.3% to 3.9%, while the lactose range is 4.7% to 4.9%.

 Milk fat percentages may be manipulated by dairy farmers' stock diet formulation strategies.
 The infection known as mastitis, especially in dairy cattle, can cause fat levels to decline.

 Nutritional value

 Processed cow's milk was formulated to contain differing amounts of fat during the 1950s.
 One cup (250 mL) of 2%-fat cow's milk contains 285 mg of calcium, which represents 22% to 29% of the daily recommended intake (DRI) of calcium for an adult.
 Depending on its age, milk contains 8 grams of protein, and a number of other nutrients (either naturally or through fortification).

+Whole milk has a glycemic index of 39±3.
+A food is considered to have a low GI if it is 55 or less.

+For protein quality, whole milk has a Digestible Indispensable Amino Acid Score (DIAAS) of 1.43, with the limiting amino acid for those groups being methionine and cysteine.
+A DIAAS of 1 or more is considered to be an excellent/high protein quality source.

+Disease

+There is no reliable evidence that drinking milk increases the risk of cancer in general, and there is good evidence that milk drinking may have a protective effect specifically against bowel cancer.